Avarice03/web-portfolio/personal-website.md

 - I can experience the website on mobile, tablet and desktop screens.
 - No image stretching.
-- No information or error logs are seen on the browser's console.
+-<DONE> No information or error logs are seen on the browser's console.
-- No dead links.
+-<DONE> No dead links.

 ## Technical Specifications